tozd/node-reactive-postgres/README.md

     control this delay based on requirements for a particular query
   * lower this value is, higher the load on the database will be, higher it is, lower the load will be
-* `mode`, default `id`: in which mode to operate, it can be:
+* `mode`, default `columns`: in which mode to operate, it can be:
-  * `id`: for every query results change, provide only which row and columns changed, this does not require an additional query to the database to fetch updated results data
+  * `columns`: for every query results change, provide only which row and columns changed, this does not require an additional query to the database to fetch updated results data
   * `changed`: for every query results change, fetch and provide also updated results data, but only those columns which have changed